Los Angeles County Board of Supervisors: Interim public defender appointment

 In 2018, the board appointed Nicole Tinkham as interim public defender, despite a letter signed by 390 public defenders who were concerned that Tinkham lacked criminal law experience and the potential for a conflict of interest, given Tinkham’s prior representation of the Los Angeles County Sheriff’s Department.
 Prior to the appointment, the board had failed to appoint a permanent Public Defender, following the retirement of Ronald Brown.
 One deputy public defender testified to the board: “I feel like you are making a mockery of my life’s work … clearly somebody failed to think this through.”
 The American Civil Liberties Union has also criticized the appointment of Tinkham.

-Naming of public space

-During a supervisor’s term in office, public spaces in Los Angeles County are often named after them.
-In 2018, the Los Angeles Times criticized the board for their decision to name a new mental health center after Supervisor Sheila Kuehl while she remained in office.
-Kuehl was in her first term as a Supervisor and had just assumed the board chairmanship.
-The Times also criticized other past supervisors for the same practice, such as Mike Antonovich.

 Racial and political gerrymandering

 In 1991, a federal court ruled that the board denied Latinos a chance to be elected to the board.
 The court found that supervisors, all white, purposefully gerrymandered districts so that Latinos were a minority in each of them, a Voting Rights Act violation.
 As a result, Gloria Molina, the first Latina supervisor, was elected to the board of supervisors.

 In 2010, Los Angeles created a nonpartisan commission to impartially redraw the districts for the board of supervisors.”

 In 2016, Governor Brown, however, signed Senate Bill 958 which states that “the political party preferences of the commission members…shall be as proportional as possible to the total number of voters who are registered with each political party in the County of Los Angeles.”
 Some argue that the new bill infringes upon the rights of political minority parties and independent voters.